melWiss/swipeable_cards/README.md

 - Pagination support for dynamically loading more cards.
 - Animations for swipe gestures.
 - Customizable card styles, including border radius and elevation.
+- Adjustable swipe velocity triggers.
+- Support for multiple visible cards in the stack.
+- Improved performance using the bloc pattern.
+- Logging support for debugging actions.

 ---